MohamadAlsyouf/async-await/README.md

 # async-await
-A repo for learning async/await (syntactic sugar for Promises)
+A repository for learning async/await (syntactic sugar for Promises)